paigeadelethompson/django-powerdns-manager/README.rst

     The following table includes some unofficial information about the compatibility of *django-powerdns-manager* with *Django* and *PowerDNS* releases.
 This information comes without any warranty of correctness.
+It indicates that the release has been unofficially tested to work with the listed releases of Django and PowerDNS.
     Please, test the releases in your environment in order to ensure that all pieces work together as expected.

     =======================  ======  ========
     django-powerdns-manager  Django  PowerDNS
     =======================  ======  ========
+    0.2.3a2                  1.9.4   3.4.8
+    0.2.2a1                  1.8.5   3.4.6
     0.2.1a1                  1.7.3   3.4.1
-    0.2.2a1                  1.8.5   3.4.6
     =======================  ======  ========